 The transient conditions described below are not always easy to separate from each other.
 Depending on the type of plant as well as its design, it can be difficult to determine prior to restarting a unit whether there is enough liquid.
-The appropriate procedure actually can be a combination of the two described in 7.5.3.1 and 7.5.3.2.
-When it becomes evident during a start up that the reboiler does not have sufficient liquid, purging of the remaining liquid might be required.
+The procedure can be a combination of the two described in 7.5.3.1 and 7.5.3.2.
+If the reboiler does not have sufficient liquid, less than 50% submergence, draining of the remaining liquid may be required to remove the contaminants concentrated in the sump.
+For precautions related to high or low liquid levels refer to section 7.2

-7.5.3.1 Cold Start after a Short Shutdown
+7.5.3.1 Cold start after a short shutdown